 The scholarship requirements are:

-Applicants must be at least 35 years old, but under 45, on the date that the completed application is filed.
+•Applicants must be at least 30 years old but under 45, on the date that the completed application is filed.

-Applicants must submit independently prepared letters of recommendation from three of their colleagues.
-One letter must be from the chair of the department in which they hold academic appointment or a Fellow of the American College of Surgeons residing in their country.
-The chair’s or the Fellow’s letter is to include a specific statement detailing the nature and extent of the teaching and other academic involvement of the applicant.
-Letters of recommendation should be submitted by the person making the recommendation.
+• Applicants must submit independently prepared letters of recommendation from three (3) of their colleagues.
+One letter must be from the chair of the department in which they hold an academic appointment, and must provide evidence of support of the scholar’s objectives from the leadership at the home institution.
+Letters of recommendation should be submitted directly by the persons making the recommendations.

-The International Guest Scholarships must be used in the year for which they are designated.
+• The International Scholarships for Surgical Education must be used in the year for which they are designated.
 They cannot be postponed.

 International Liaison Section